AmalH/City-Weather-Flutter-Bloc/README.md

 ## City Weather App

-This project is a simple flutter app that:
+This project is a simple flutter app that displays an input city's current weather.
+It presents the following features:

 - Uses the [Weather package](https://pub.dev/packages/weather) to fetch a city weather and output the search result.
 - Uses the [Weather Icon package](https://pub.dev/packages/weather_icons) to display the icon accordinly to the state of the fetched weather (sunny, cloudy etc.)